 Filing for a non-mutual consent divorce in India can be a complex process, and having the necessary documents ready is crucial for a smooth and efficient procedure.
 Here’s an overview of the essential documents you’ll need:

-• Marriage certificate: This is the primary proof of your marriage and is essential for initiating the divorce proceedings.
+- Marriage Certificate: This is the primary proof of your marriage and is essential for initiating divorce proceedings.

-If you are filing for a Non Mutual Consent Divorce in India, there are certain documents that are required in order to file your petition.
+If you are filing for a Non-Mutual Consent Divorce in India, certain documents are required to file your petition.
 These documents include:

 How Should These Documents Be Prepared by You